 Functions can be excluded when scenes are stored and/or recalled.
 These function filters can be different for store vs. recall - if you want to store a setting but not recall it for now, you can filter it out in the Recall page, but leave it 'unfiltered' in the Store page. filters can be programmed on a global basis, or scene by scene.Important Note: If the same stagebox/local analogue input is routed into multiple Input Channels and/or Talkback Channels, then each of those channels may have control of the same set of parameters associated with that analogue input (gain, pad etc.) and will therefore remain synchronised with one another.
-Control of those parameters may be automated per-channel under the 'Input' column, but differences in the automated states of those shared analogue input parameters may inadvertently be introduced if the channels are not dropped in or out of Store and Recall scope together.
+Control of those parameters may be automated per-channel under the 'Input' filter section, but differences in the automated states of those shared analogue input parameters may inadvertently be introduced if the channels are not dropped in or out of Store and Recall scope together.
 Firing a scene with such differences in it may result in undesired behaviour of the analogue input's parameters.

 Data generated during the initialisation of routing analogue inputs to channels is specific to each channel, not per analogue input.
 Care must therefore be taken to ensure this data is explicitly stored for each channel.